 Some of the less common testicular cancers or growths that may affect a male dog’s testis include:

 - Germ cell tumors,

 - Rete testis,

 - And Teratomas.

-So, as you can see, there are a lot of “potential” causes for your dog to be suffering from symptoms if in fact he or she does develop symptoms that could indicated a seminoma.
-Thich is why we always advise folks to take their pet to the vet once they begin to suspect something may be wrong with their animal.
+So, as you can see, there are a lot of “potential” causes for your dog to suffer from symptoms if they develop signs that could indicate a seminoma.
+This is why we always advise folks to take their pet to the vet once they suspect something is wrong with their animal.

 Which brings us to…

-While all male dogs are susceptible to testicular tumors, there are some breeds that are predisposed to it, including the following;
+While all male dogs are susceptible to testicular tumors, some breeds are predisposed to it, including the following;